RGalluzzo/800-63A-ImplGuide/3_Attributes and Evidence.md

 CSPs may use multiple techniques for collecting attributes and evidence in different media.
 These pertain to digital or other methods of collection that result in the transmission of information from the applicant to the CSP.
 As noted earlier, while the processes laid out in this guide suggest multiple phases of collection, it is possible that agencies or CSPs could choose to collect core attributes, additionally required attributes, and evidence during the same event.
 Multiple techniques may also be combined based on agency requirements, user needs, and the overall approved proofing process flow.

+Submitting evidence and attributes in multiple stages can become burdensome for an applicant.
+It is important to consider collecting the appropriate evidence up-front to avoid requiring the user to perform multiple interactions in order to establish an account.
+There should be a good balance between executing the proofing process and minimizing the burden on the applicant.

 ### Digital

 The initial information may be captured via an online form directly from the applicant that is being proofed.
 In other cases, the CSP may allow the applicant to provide some documents via remote means, such as submitting an image of an identification document like a passport or a driver’s license.
 This workflow requires the utilization of some form of digital capture, such as a camera or a document scanner.
 Systems with optical character recognition capabilities that allow fields in a document to be pre-populated upon scanning should also allow the applicant to review and validate the information as correct.
+Some CSPs may choose to enforce requirements more directly by providing mobile applications for collection –e.g. camera capture functions that provide an overlay and illumination check feature to ensure applicants provide pictures with correct size and brightness

 Some of the methods with which a CSP can digitally capture evidence are listed in Table 3.